danielcristho/Cloud-Docs/task4/README.md

 Description

 This project using a multi-stage build to create a Vue.js application.
 In the first stage, it installs dependencies, copies the application code, and builds the project using Node.js.
 In the second stage, it serves the production-ready files using Nginx.
+References from: https://github.com/efmanu/my-vue-app.

 The architecture: